 “We are excited to be working with Tesla, which represents the start of the first US domestic lithium supply chain, and a disruption to the current value chain,” Piedmont CEO Keith Phillips said at the time.

 The Piedmont Lithium project is located in the Carolina Tin-Spodumene Belt (TSB) and along trend to the Hallman Beam and Kings Mountain mines, historically providing most of the western world’s lithium from the 1950s through the 1980s, the company says.

-The TSB has been described as one of the largest lithium regions in the world, and that its project in North Carolina is the only significant occurrence of spodumene in the United States.
+The TSB has been described as one of the largest lithium regions in the world.
 It is located about 25 miles west of Charlotte, a core landholding consisting of 1,199 acres, and the company plans to expand its presence in the region.

 In November 2020, Piedmont received its construction air permit, and permit for operations.
 The air permit is for chemical plant operations and construction for a 22,700 tonne per year plant at Kings mountain.
 At the federal level, it received permits for mining operations in November 2019 from the United States Army Corps of Engineers (USACE).

 Piedmont is now considering establishing chemicals production capacity in Quebec, after making investments in the Val D’or region so it won’t have rely on creating new infrastructure projects to move the resource forward.
 On the concentrate operations side, Piedmont is advancing through its definitive feasibility study (DFS).

 Patrick Brindle, Piedmont’s vice president, project management was a coal industry executive before making the transition to the battery metals sector.

 Brindle said Piedmont is aiming for expedition of lithium hydroxide production in North Carolina, where they have a larger store lithium hydroxide chemical plant.